Eartumpet : Roger Mills, Musician, Composer and Sound Designer

 Dissension Convention - A transatlantic collaborative multimedia protest jam

-All multimedia performances were performed live, in online net mixing platform Visitors Studio.
-They were also projected at Postmasters Gallery's RNC NODE, a way-station, which served as a physical node of an ad-hock public broadcasting, a system of online, real time protest performances and alternative news actions.
-All online streams were also output in local bars and projections from windows.
+The event featured 20 artists networked A/V part as of an art-polemic against US foriegn pilocy.
+Performances were mixed live in the online A/V file mixing platform Visitors Studio.
+They were also projected at Postmasters Gallery's RNC NODE, which served as a physical node of an ad-hock public broadcasting system of networked online, real time protest performances and alternative news actions.
+The online stream was projected into bars and shopfront windows throughout New York.

 Dissension Convention